jht9629-nyu/IM-Screens-2024-03-ima/weeks/03_time.md

 ## Homework Week03

-- Create a p5js sketch that reacts to time and plays full screen.
-If you use some other web-base tech create a p5js sketch that links to it.

-  - if your sketch supports configuration options, use localStorage to save them
+- Expand your full screen p5js screen or write/find a new one to use configuration data

-  - Optional: make the p5js sketch available via your github repo
+  - make the p5js sketch available via your github repo as github pages

 - add a link to your sketch on the [wiki home page](https://github.com/p5videoKit/IM-Screens-2024-03-ima/wiki#week-03-homework)